sagarb3/Stencil_Learning/stencil/Readme.md

 - Method : To make a web-component method public accessible this decorator need to used

 - Component : To declare a stencil web-component

+## API Key

+## Styling Web Components

+- By Default Web Components are inline element so we need to apply the proper display property to have the component pick up the correct styles.

+## Refering Input

+## Two way data-binding